2020 Harvest Grand Prix

-The 2020 Harvest Grand Prix was IndyCar Series event scheduled October 2-3, 2020.
-It made up the twelfth and thirteenth rounds of the series' 2020 season.
+The 2020 Harvest Grand Prix was IndyCar Series event held on October 2–3, 2020.
+It made up the twelfth and thirteenth and penultimate rounds of the series' 2020 season.
 Rinus VeeKay won pole for the first race with Josef Newgarden taking victory.
-Will Power led every lap of from pole position to take victory in the second race.
+Will Power led every lap from pole position to take victory in the second race.

 Background

-As a result of races cancelled by the COVID-19 pandemic, the IndyCar Series announced on April 6, 2020 that a third trip to the Indianapolis Motor Speedway would be added to the 2020 season as a support race for the Intercontinental GT Challenge's Indianapolis 8 Hours.
+As a result of races cancelled by the COVID-19 pandemic, the IndyCar Series announced on April 6, 2020, that a third trip to the Indianapolis Motor Speedway would be added to the 2020 season as a support race for the Intercontinental GT Challenge's Indianapolis 8 Hours.
 The Harvest name paid tribute to the Harvest Auto Racing Classic, the only event held outside the Month of May at the Speedway between 1911 and 1993.
 Following further race cancellations, on July 27, 2020, the IndyCar Series changed the weekend from a single race to a doubleheader weekend.

 The Speedway opened the gates to spectators for the first time in 2020 after being behind closed doors for much of the season, with a limit of 10,000 spectators for practice day, and the three race days (including the Intercontinental GT Challenge event that was the feature).